cmheisel/kardboard/docs/source/concepts.rst

     A card represents a unit of work, it's the central object around which almost everything else revolves.
 Ultimatley it represents some piece of business value.

 Ticket
     For kardboard's purposes a ticket is an item contained in a seperate system, that has additional data about a particular card.
-For example, a Card in kardboard may know when a card was backlogged, started and completed but it's Ticket would know who it's assigned to currently.
+For example, a Card in kardboard may know when a card was backlogged, started and completed but its Ticket would know who it's assigned to currently.
 A Card and a Ticket are linked together via the Card's **key** value.

 Backlog
     A card that is still in a planning, or Todo state.
 Backlog is one of three core states a card can be in.